 Other hikes that are still on our list

-West Fork Trail - this is supposed to be one of the best hikes in Sedona but is not great in winter (when we visited) due to the number of times you have to cross the creek and the high water flow and ice.
+West Fork Trail - this is supposed to be one of the best Sedona hikes but is not great in winter (when we visited) due to the number of times you have to cross the creek and the high water flow and ice.
 In the warmer months all those creek crossings would no doubt be heavenly!

 Wilson Mountain - this was recommended to us by a local we met on Bear Mountain.
-It is a fairly hefty climb but one of the quieter Sedona trails without compromising on epic views.
+It is a fairly hefty climb but one of the quieter Sedona hikes without compromising on epic views.

 Munds Wagon Trail - this was also recommended to us on the Bear Mountain trail by frequent Sedona visitors.
-It’s another fairly long trail but less well known than many others so again it will be quieter than most.
+It’s another fairly long trail but less well known than many others so again it will be quieter than most Sedona hikes.
 It has some pretty fantastic views including Carousel Rock which looks like it makes for a great photo op.
 They warned us though that after rain this trail gets seriously muddy so save it for a dry spell.